valkey-io/valkey-doc/docs/reference/modules/_index.md

     int RedisModule_Init(RedisModuleCtx *ctx, const char *modulename,
                          int module_version, int api_version);

-The `Init` function announces the Redis core that the module has a given name, its version (that is reported by `MODULE LIST`), and that is willing to use a specific version of the API.
+The `Init` function announces the Valkey core that the module has a given name, its version (that is reported by `MODULE LIST`), and that is willing to use a specific version of the API.